3. Literacy in the Ancient World

 The materials used in production of hieroglyphics were indigenous—stone for monumental inscriptions on tombs and buildings, and papyrus, a paper-like material made from a plant that grows in abundance along the Nile River.
 Papyrus is a reed, and its internal fibers can be sliced, laid crosswise on each other, and pounded or pressed to form a strong, flexible sheet.
 The use of this lightweight material, which also could be rolled into scroll form, gave the Egyptians an advantage.
 But the laborious process of learning to write and read hieroglyphics made them less efficient than cuneiform.
 Elegant, beautiful, and intriguing, hieroglyphics have always captured Western imagination.
 They feature in the mythic history of the past, and their imitation and pseudo-decipherment were part of the work of Renaissance scholars like the Jesuit Athanasius Kircher and Bishop John Wilkins.16 Several centuries later, the French discovery (and subsequent British capture) of the Rosetta Stone during a war campaign in Egypt in 1799 allowed for translation of these mysterious signs.17 The Rosetta Stone was created in about 195 BCE, and contained three versions of the same inscription—in Greek, hieratic script (a cursive version of the hieroglyphics), and hieroglyphics.
 The influence of Greek and Roman culture had spread to North Africa, the Near East, and Asia Minor, during the Hellenistic period and continued under the Roman emperors.
 In Egypt, this contributed to the diminished use of hieroglyphics.
 Cursive forms of Egyptian writing, hieratic and demotic, were easier to write than hieroglyphics, and were in use for everyday activities.
 But as Greek influence grew, a Coptic script, derived from Greek, began to be used to record the Egyptian language by the 2nd century CE, and displaced the older script forms.18

-Egyptian literature and monumental texts are as varied as those of the ancient Babylonians and include medical texts, astronomical and mathematical treaties, and a wide range of literary forms such as poems, songs, hymns, autobiographical narratives, letters, prophecies, and official decrees.
+Egyptian literature and monumental texts are as varied as those of the ancient Babylonians and include medical texts, astronomical and mathematical treatises, and a wide range of literary forms such as poems, songs, hymns, autobiographical narratives, letters, prophecies, and official decrees.
 The Book of the Dead (or The Book of the Coming Forth into Light) is believed to have been composed in the 2nd millennium BCE, though some of its contents may be as much as a thousand years older.19 A set of funerary rites, it contains instructions for souls passing into the next life.
 The title does not refer to a single text, but to a collection of magical spells, prayers, and other rituals written by priests over about a thousand-year period.
 Unlike tomb inscriptions, it was written on papyrus and frequently illustrated with scenes, such as one depicting the weighing of the soul, gods performing tasks in the underworld, and images of various mythic creatures.
 These were commissioned works, and exist in many lengths composed of papyrus sheets glued end to end.

 The founding of the Library at Alexandria is attributed to Ptolemy, one of Alexander’s generals, who had been sent to Egypt to govern in about 323 BCE, but another ancient source attributes the original organization of the Library to Demetrius of Phaleron, a student of Aristotle.20 The Library’s establishment is dated to 295 BCE, and one of the remarkable artifacts from its history are the Pinakes, or catalogues, put together by the librarian Callimachus.
 These detail the collections and give us a sense of the corpus of Greek texts in the collections.
 Callimachus’s system divided the library into genres and sections corresponding to distinctions among poetic forms (epic, tragedy, lyric) and classical disciplines (rhetoric, law, history, mathematics, medicine, natural sciences, and miscellany).
 The Egyptians put tight limits on the export of papyrus.
 By the third century of the Common Era, the need for an alternative writing material prompted the king at Pergamon, in Asia Minor, to create parchment from animal skins in order to produce a library that might compete with the one then fully established at Alexandria.21 [Figure 6]